phax/as2-peppol/README.md

 ## Usage of a proxy server

-To use a proxy server, add the following items to the `config.properties` configuration file (of course with adopted values):
+To use a proxy server, add the following items to the `smp-client.properties` configuration file (of course with adopted values):
 ```
 http.proxyHost=1.2.3.4
 http.proxyPort=8080